ohsusannamarie/meetup_scraper/Readme.md

 bundle install
 ```

-if you do not have Ruby 2.2.4 installed, and you are running a different version of ruby, make sure to go into the Gemfile and remove or comment out the line that says ruby '2.2.4'
+If you do not have Ruby 2.2.4 installed, make sure to go into the Gemfile and remove or comment out the line that says ruby '2.2.4'.

 ```ruby
 # comment out if you do not want to run code with your ruby version, I was using 2.2.4 on my computer.